NicoZweifel/mdx-butler/README.md

 > Start editing `MDX` documents inside `/docs` or the configured [working
 > directory](https://mdx-tug.com/configuration)

+## Security Notice

+> [!CAUTION]
+> MDX is javascript.
+If not carefully done, evaluating user content can expose to XSS attacks.
+>
+> Always be careful if you are not evaluating your own content.

 ## Mentions

 - [`vike`](https://vike.dev/) for providing a customizable, versatile web framework.